 - Therapists must support clients to have their own experience if this is the first time they feel comfortable to explore and come out with the gender that they are rather then the gender that someone else labeled them at birth.

-- Drug & Alcohol treatment centers should understand that hormones for transgender clients is a human right and pertinent to an individual feeling comfortable in his, her or their own skin so they may actually start therapy.
+- Drug & Alcohol treatment centers should understand that hormones for transgender clients are a human right and pertinent to an individual feeling comfortable in his, her or their own skin so they may actually start healing and growing as their authentic selves.

 - Family involvement and inclusion is recommended to mend relationships and create healthier family systems if the family is supportive of the client.
 Many conversations and growth should come out of family sessions, especially if the family has not yet started addressing clients by their correct name and pronoun.
 It takes experience and work to bring a family together to grow, stop enabling the addiction and empower their child, parent or sibling to live as who they are and not who someone else wants them to be.

-- Dysphoria’s impact on addiction must be confronted from a place of knowledge and support, so your best chance of success will be experienced in a rehab that has LGBTQIA staff with protocols, experience and knowledge.
+- Dysphoria’s impact on addiction must be confronted from a place of knowledge and support.
+The best chance of success will be experienced in a rehab that has LGBTQIA staff with protocols, experience, and knowledge.
 We are of the mindset that if a client has depression the psychiatrist prescribes medicine and if the client has gender dysphoria then hormones would serve as the helpful medicine.

 An LGBTQ rehab will help you to integrate better into a peaceful life long after you leave your treatment facility.
 The last thing you should be worrying about as you recover is oppression from your counselors and fellow patients.